javierospital/Military-Aid-and-Conflict-in-Ukraine/README.md

 ## Contents

-This repository includes:
-	•	An  analysis script in R Markdown (Ukraine_Geospatial.Rmd)
-	•	The rendered output (Ukraine_Geospatial.html)
-	•	Data files used in the analysis (data/ folder), including military aid, satellite fire data, geospatial shapefiles, and mineral resource maps
-	•	Visual figures illustrating the core findings of the project
+This repository includes: An  analysis script in R Markdown (Ukraine_Geospatial.Rmd) and its rendered output (Ukraine_Geospatial.html).
+The data files used in the analysis (data/ folder), including military aid, satellite fire data, geospatial shapefiles, and mineral resource maps.
+And the key visual figures illustrating the core findings of the project

 ## Data Sources